pacocoursey/Opus/README.md

 ## Features

-- **Editing**: Supports rich text editing with all the features you'd expect.
+- **🖋 Editing**: Supports rich text editing with all the features you'd expect.
-- **Uses Files**: Uses tangible files in JSON format, not inaccessible databases.
+- **📄 Uses Files**: Uses tangible files in JSON format, not inaccessible databases.
-- **Dark Mode**: Includes a dark mode for late night writing.
+- **🌙 Dark Mode**: Includes a dark mode for late night writing.
-- **Customizable**: The sidebar and footer can be hidden for a more focused experience.
+- **⚙️ Customizable**: The sidebar and footer can be hidden for a more focused experience.
-- **Multiple Projects**: Opus supports opening multiple folders at once.
+- **📂 Multiple Projects**: Opus supports opening multiple folders at once.
-- **Simple**: Opus has only the features you need.
+- **✨ Simple**: Opus has only the features you need.

 ## Installation